-In this chapter, the meshing of the T-joints using both voxel and octree refined voxel mesh methods for use in optimisation is described.
-The tensile pull-off test that was performed in Chapter 3 was simulated using finite element analysis for use in the optimisation routine in the next chapter.
-The finite element meshes are compared before one is chosen and the modelling scheme to be used to score each weave in the optimisation is set out.
+In this chapter, the tensile pull-off test that was performed in Chapter 3 is simulated using finite element analysis.
+Meshing of a non-cuboidal weave domain that conforms to the T-joint profile is discussed.
+A novel adaption for using the octree voxel mesh with the new domain type is presented.
+The post-processing used to calculate the objective function value is set out.
+This will be used in the optimisation routine presented in the next chapter.
+Parameter studies are performed on the voxel, octree and smoothed octree voxel meshes and compared before one is chosen to be used in the optimisation.
+Key considerations include the accuracy and time it takes to run the analyses.

 6.2 Meshing of T-Joint Weave Models

-Once the meso-scale geometry models are produced, a domain is created using the CPrismDomain TexGen class, which will be included in an upcoming release of TexGen [1], which allows the domain of the model to be specified to conform to the outline of the T-shape.
+Once the meso-scale geometry models are produced, a domain is created using the CPrismDomain TexGen class, which has been included in a recent release of TexGen, v3.13.1 [1].
+This allows the domain of the model to be specified to conform to the outline of the T-shape.
 This domain can then be meshed.
 Before this work, only voxel meshes could be generated on prism shaped domains.
 The COctreeVoxelMesh class was originally designed to mesh rectangular block domains and so it was necessary to adapt it to be able to mesh the outline of the T-profile.
 This was achieved by checking whether each element’s nodes were in the bounds of the specified prism outline, which in this case was the T-profile.

 Figure 6-1 TexGen prism Domain with T-joint outline.
 The T shape is defined as a set of points and then provided with a length to form the full 3D shape.

-This allows any profiled shape domain to be meshed with the octree voxel mesh in TexGen, allowing the possibility for users to use it to mesh complex domains such as I and Pi shaped domains among others.
-In this work, both voxel and octree refined voxel meshes were compared to be able to identify the most suitable for use to mesh the geometries in an optimisation routine.
-Factors considered included the number of elements, the geometry conformity and the solution accuracy.
+This allows any prism shaped domain to be meshed with the octree voxel mesh in TexGen, allowing the possibility for users to use it to mesh complex domains such as I and Pi shaped domains, among others.
+In this work, this allows the octree voxel mesh to be applied to the T-joint geometry models discussed in chapter 5.

 6.2.1 Voxel Mesh

 Models of composite textile structures have often been meshed with voxel meshes which provide a robust solution to the problems associated with the automatic generation of conformal meshes, namely their inability to capture the yarn geometry with elements of sufficient quality.
 Additionally, matching nodes on opposite surfaces allows for easy application of periodic boundary conditions evaluating unit cell textile models.
-Conformal meshes have been shown to produce distorted elements upon meshing yarns in proximity to each other with the solution in [2] to be the reduction of the cross sections to provide contact clearance.
+Conformal meshes have been shown to produce distorted elements upon meshing yarns in close proximity to each other with the solution in [2] to be the reduction of the cross sections to provide contact clearance.
 This is because of their rigid constraints of conformity to, and displacement continuity across, the interfaces between the yarns and between the yarns and the matrix.

-One of the disadvantages to voxel meshes is the jagged, step-like interface between the yarns and the matrix elements formed when the interface is not aligned along any of the three global cartesian axes in which the model was meshed.
+One of the disadvantages to voxel meshes is the jagged, stepped interface between the yarns and the matrix elements formed when the interface is not aligned along any of the three global cartesian axes in which the model was meshed.
 This can cause stress concentrations and requires the user to be selective in the uses for voxel meshes.
 One such area where it is unclear the voxel mesh is suitable is when cohesive surfaces or elements are employed.